Stroller Brand Review: Bugaboo. It’s Dutch for “priced as if from a hotel mini-bar.”

 The brand.
 Bugaboo is the premium-priced stroller brand that launched in the early 2000’s.
 The company’s flagship multi-function model with reversible seat spurred a luxury stroller market boom that seemed like it would go on forever . . . until the last recession.
 Since then, Bugaboo’s sales and buzz cooled.

 The models.
-Bugaboo’s flagship stroller, the Cameleon (20 lbs.; pictured), runs $1239—yes, you read that price correctly.
-The Cameleon’s mojo is a sleek stroller that has a reversible handle (so you can face a newborn than switch for an older baby), air-filled tires and reversible independent seat.
+Bugaboo’s flagship stroller, the Cameleon 3 Plus (20 lbs.; pictured), runs $1,239.00—yes, you read that price correctly.
+The Cameleon’s mojo is a sleek stroller that has a reversible handle (so you can face a newborn then switch for an older baby), air-filled tires and reversible independent seat.
 The stroller also has adjustable wheel suspension and a height adjustable handlebar.

-So why does this stroller cost more than $1200?
+So why does this stroller cost so much?
 Beats us.
 We suppose the allure here is the “Dutch design”—the industrial design feel, tailored fabrics and ergonomics are intended to evoke a BMW or Apple like aesthetic.

 Yet unlike Apple products, a Bugaboo stroller has strange quirks that make it user unfriendly.
 Want to fold a Bugaboo Cameleon to put it in a car trunk?
 You first have to detach the seat from the frame.
 No kidding—just about every other stroller on the market folds as one unit, but not this one.
 What a hassle.

 Bugaboo has made a series of improvements to the Cameleon over the years.
-The most current version of the Cameleon is the Cameleon3 (C3 for short).
-Improvements from the last version include an easier fold (with one-hand!), a larger storage basket with lid, quick release front wheels, improved brake and new mosquito net accessory.
-Oddly, Bugaboo is also touting the C3’s “refreshed design”, which includes a “more durable chassis.”
+The most current version of the Cameleon is the 3Plus.
+Improvements include an easier fold (with one-hand!), larger storage basket with lid, quick release front wheels, improved brake and new mosquito net accessory.
+Oddly, Bugaboo is also touting the 3Plus’ “refreshed design”, which includes a “more durable chassis.”
 That seems to be a tacit admission that the previous Cameleon lacked durability, which you think would come standard in a $1000+ stroller.

-You can customize a Bugaboo Cameleon to your heart’s content on Bugaboo’s web site with different hood colors, frame options as well as special fabric collections (the latter cost $1400 or more).
+You can customize a Bugaboo Cameleon 3 Plus to your heart’s content on Bugaboo’s web site with different hood colors, frame options as well as special fabric collections (but you’ll be spending even more in some cases).

-For 2019, Bugaboo has tweaked the Cameleon to address three faults: gone is the foam that lined the seat frame and always got damaged when it hit the floor.
+We’re happy to report Bugaboo has tweaked the Cameleon 3 Plus to address three faults: gone is the foam that lined the seat frame and always got damaged when it hit the floor.
 A new exposed metal frame is now standard.
 The previous draw-string basket that was hard to access is now open.
-And following the trend of its other strollers, the Cameleon now has more customizable colors and canopies, including a new base stretchy version.
-The 2019 version is dubbed as the Cameleon 3 Plus and is in stores as of October 2018.
+And following the trend of its other strollers, the Cameleon 3 Plus now has more customizable colors and canopies, including a new base stretchy version.

-The Bee was refreshed back in 2017 (version 5) with new customization options: just like the Cameleon, you can change the color of the fabric, frame, canopy and wheels.
-Also new: under seat storage pocket and improved wheel suspension.
+The Bee allows for the same customization options as the Cameleon 3 Plus: you can change the color of the fabric, frame, canopy and wheels.
+An under seat storage pocket and improved wheel suspension round out the features.

-The most recent addition to the Bugaboo line is a jogging stroller frame called the Runner that works with any of their existing stroller seats.
+Bugaboo finally added a jogging stroller frame to the line called the Runner that works with any of their existing stroller seats.
 With 16″ rear air-filled tires and a 14″ front fixed wheel, the Runner chassis also has a hand brake, height adjustable handle and is compatible with any Bugaboo stroller.
-The Runner is sold as a chassis only for $400 or as a complete system with seat for $815.
+The Runner is sold as a chassis only for Out of stock or as a complete system with seat.

 FYI: Bugaboo also sells a raft of accessories for its strollers such as cup holders (What?
 You thought that would be included?).
-Example: $45 car seat adapters that let you attach most major brand infant car seats to the frame.
-That cup holder is $25; parasol $45; footmuff $130.
+Example: $41.99 car seat adapters that let you attach most major brand infant car seats to the frame.
+That cup holder is $24.90; parasol; footmuff $129.95.